brycehanscomb/cell-simulator/README.md

 (Before you do anything, make sure you run `yarn start` in the project directory.)

+This project has been formatted according to the (default) code style rules of [Prettier.js](https://prettier.io).

 In the project directory, you can run:

 ### `yarn start`